Glossary

 Annual Allowance

-The annual allowance is a yearly limit to the total amount of contributions that can be paid to a defined contribution pension scheme and the total amount of benefits that you can build up in a defined benefit pension scheme.
-The annual allowance is currently £60,000, although a lower limit of £10,000 may apply if you have already started drawing a pension.
-The annual allowance applies across all of the schemes you belong to.
-Tax charges apply if you exceed the annual allowance.
+The Annual Allowance (AA) is a yearly limit to the total amount of contributions that can be paid to a defined contribution pension scheme and the total amount of benefits that you can build up in a defined benefit pension scheme.

 AVC

-Additional voluntary contribution.
+Additional Voluntary Contribution.
 Contributions that you can choose to make to increase the value of your pension entitlement.

 AVC (in-house)